 Study information

-The Dutch higher education system may differ from those in the home countries of many students.
-Below is some brief, but important, information for interested LLM students regarding various aspects of studying in the LLM programme.
+The Dutch higher education system may differ from those in your home country.
+In the sections below is some brief, but important, information for interested LLM students regarding various aspects of studying in the LLM programme.

 Academic year

 The academic year is divided into two terms (semesters).
 Each semester consists of two blocks of classes and exams.
-Two courses will be taught in each block: one course of 10 ECTS and one course of 5 ECTS.
-Only the final semester of the programme has a different set-up in which the Interdisciplinary Research Colloquium will take up the entire semester (a total of 10 ECTS) and next to that some courses will be taught in the two second semester blocks.
+Two 6 ECTS courses will be taught in each block, which are complemented by either a 6 ECTS full-semester course or the writing of the Master's thesis.
 The first semester usually starts on the first Monday in September.
 The current academic year calendars can be found here.

 Examinations

 Oral and written examinations are used to assess students’ comprehension of lectures and required reading.
 An examination period without classes follows each term.
 An oral examination normally takes one hour.
 The duration of a written examination is two to three hours.
 In the case of seminars, performance is assessed and grades are given on the basis of papers, presentations, quality of participation in group discussions, and other assignments.
-Students should be aware there is the possibility that some exams will be administered digitally (computer based exam).
+Most exams will be administered digitally in the Aletta Jacobs Hall, the main Exam Hall of the University of Groningen

 Grading system